 - Observe the safety notes and general notes on driving off-road. - Check the depth and characteristics of the body of water before fording.
-The water must not be deeper than 60 cm. - The climate control system is switched off (→ page 98). - The auxiliary heating is switched off (→ page 103). - Switch on all-wheel drive (→ page 126) and engage it on vehicles with the LOW RANGE transmission ratio (→ page 127). - Restrict the shift range to 1 or 2. - · Avoid high engine speeds. - Drive slowly and smoothly at no more than a walking pace. - Ensure that no bow wave forms while driving. - · After fording, dry the brakes.
+The water must not be deeper than 60 cm. - The climate control system is switched off (→ page 101). - The auxiliary heating is switched off (→ page 106). - Switch on all-wheel drive (→ page 130) and engage it on vehicles with the LOW RANGE transmission ratio (→ page 131). - Restrict the shift range to 1 or 2. - · Avoid high engine speeds. - Drive slowly and smoothly at no more than a walking pace. - Ensure that no bow wave forms while driving. - · After fording, dry the brakes.

-After driving through a body of water in which the water was deeper than 50 cm, make sure to check all vehicle fluids for any signs of penetration by water.
+After driving through a body of water deeper than 50 cm, make sure to check all vehicle fluids for any signs of penetration by water.